rian39/notes/dewey_experience_nature.md

 Only by identification with remaking the objects that  now obtain are we saved from complacent objectivism.
-246
+246 {#making} {#objectivity}{#participation}